cuongkane/blog/public/posts/2024/05/django_project_architecture.md

 And then charts and alerts will talk with each other via `services` interface.

-It creates room for migrating the `charts` or `alerts` into smaller services when the logic become bigger.
+It creates room for migrating the `charts` or `alerts` into different micro services when the logic become bigger.

 2. Separate Vertically
 There are merely 3 layers in an application: Application, Business and Infrastructure layer.